sahithijarugula/URLShortener/README.md

-# URLShortener
+# URL Shortener
-URLShortener program by Sahithi Jarugula.
+URL Shortener program by Sahithi Jarugula.

 ## How to Run
 The URLShortenerProgram is a ruby on rails program.
 If you copy this repository